Travel.State.Gov >

 International Travel > Before You Go > Travelers with Special Considerations > Journalist Travelers

 Some countries do not protect freedom of speech and the press.
-You might be prohibited from bringing in some equipment and from taking pictures/videos of certain buildings, border areas, or government officials.
-Read the State Department’s Human Rights reports to learn more about freedoms in specific countries.
+It may be illegal to bring in some equipment, or to take pictures or videos of certain buildings, border areas, or government officials.

 The information above is provided for general information only and may not be applicable in a particular case.
 You should ask private legal counsel about interpreting specific U.S. or foreign laws.

 This site is managed by the U.S. Department of State.
-External links to other Internet sites and listings of private entities on this page are provided as a convenience and should not be construed as the U.S. Department of State or U.S. government endorsement of the entity, its views, the products or services it provides, or the accuracy of information contained therein.
+External links to other Internet sites and listings of private entities on this page are provided as a convenience.
+They should not be construed as the U.S. Department of State or U.S. government endorsement of the entity, its views, the products or services it provides, or the accuracy of information contained therein.
 The order in which links appear has no significance, and the listings or links may be removed at any time at the discretion of the Department.